 Chinese Zero to Hero! is a course that follows the HSK Standard Course textbook series.
 The course takes you from HSK 1 up to HSK 6 and includes lots of videos, along with some exercises.
 I think it's a really good course for independent learners that like to use several different resources to study.
 This way, they're able to add some structure to their learning and avoid knowledge gaps.
 Review.

 SimSums was created to make more interesting reading material for intermediate and higher level learners.
 These are non-fiction book summaries, written in an easier to understand way and narrated in Chinese.
-There are three free downloads available - The 7 Habits of Highly Effective People, Steve Jobs, and The 5 Love Languages.
-You can download them here.
+There are completely free and include titles like 7 Habits of Highly Effective People, Steve Jobs, and Open: An Autobiography.

 Posts you may like